terminusdb/terminuscms-docs/get-started/product-tour/readme.md

----
-description: >-
-  This page provides an overview of the TerminusCMS dashboard to help you navigate its features.
----

 # Product Tour

+*The product tour provides an overview of the TerminusCMS dashboard to help you navigate its features.*

 TerminusCMS includes many features to build content infrastructures for complex environments.
 This product tour aims to provide you with an understanding of how to navigate the product and get started on your projects.&#x20;